Qovery/documentation/website/guides/tutorial/how-to-integrate-qovery-with-github-actions.md

   <img src="/img/how-to-integrate-qovery-with-github-actions/7.png" alt="" />
 </p>

-As soon as the job is setup and it starts actually deploying, go to the Qovery console and check that your application is actually being deployed.
+As soon as the job is set up, and it starts actually deploying, go to the Qovery console and check that your application is actually being deployed.

 <p align="center">
   <img src="/img/how-to-integrate-qovery-with-github-actions/8.png" alt="" />